cherrypiejam/downpour-experiment/README.md

-More specifically, BitTorrent peers attempt to maximize their downloading speed by downloading from any peer who sends pieces (file blocks of fixed size) to them and upload pieces to the top k peers who contribute the most to them.
+More specifically, BitTorrent peers attempt to maximize their downloading speed by downloading from any peer who sends pieces (file blocks of fixed size) to them and upload pieces to the top $k$ peers who contribute the most to them.
-In addition, they will split their upload bandwidth into k "fractions" and allocate each fraction to one of the top k peers.
+In addition, they will split their upload bandwidth into $k$ "fractions" and allocate each fraction to one of the top k peers.
 This bandwidth is called the "equal-split bandwidth", and the set of the top k peers is called the "active set".
 The action of not sending to peers who didn't contribute enough is called "choking",